Di Ellis

 Dame Diana Margaret Ellis (11 April 1938 – 18 May 2017), known as Di Ellis, was a British rower and the former Honorary President of British Rowing.

 Rowing career

 Ellis coxed the women's eight at the 1966 European Rowing Championships for Great Britain.
 She coxed the England women's four to gold in the 1972 home countries match, and won the women's eight head of the river race seven times, four as a cox and three as a rower, from 1966-1973.
-She won the coxed fours with Janis Long, Ann Shackell, Margaret Goodsman and Beryl Martin, rowing for the St George's Ladies crew, at the inaugural 1972 National Rowing Championships, on the new 2,000-metre course at Holme Pierrepont.
+She won the coxed fours with Janis Long, Ann Shackell, Margaret Goodsman, and Beryl Martin, rowing for the St George's Ladies crew, at the inaugural 1972 National Rowing Championships, on the new 2,000-metre course at Holme Pierrepont.

 Family

-She was the middle child of three daughters born to Robert Hall, a proof reader, and his wife, Mabel (née Steadman), a nurse.
+She was the middle child of three daughters born to Robert Hall, a proofreader, and his wife, Mabel (née Steadman), a nurse.
 She attended Ealing girls' school (West London), and the Guildford College of Technology (in Surrey).